A survey of the homology cobordism group: Abstract

 \section{Abstract}

-In this survey, we aim to clarify the long-standing and rich history of the homology cobordism group $\TZ$ in the context of smooth manifolds for the first time.
-Further, we present various results about its algebraic structure and discuss its crucial role in the development of low-dimensional topology.
-Also, we list a series of open problems about the behavior of homology $3$-spheres and the structure of $\TZ$.
+In this survey, we present most recent highlights from the study of the homology cobordism group, with a particular emphasis on its long-standing and rich history in the context of smooth manifolds.
+Further, we list various results on its algebraic structure and discuss its crucial role in the development of low-dimensional topology.
+Also, we share a series of open problems about the behavior of homology $3$-spheres and the structure of $\TZ$.
+Finally, we briefly discuss the knot concordance group $\mathcal{C}$ and the rational homology cobordism group $\TQ$, focusing on their algebraic structures, relating them to $\TZ$, and highlighting several open problems.
 The appendix is a compilation of several constructions and presentations of homology $3$-spheres introduced by Brieskorn, Dehn, Gordon, Seifert, Siebenmann, and Waldhausen.

 \begin{spacing}{1.12}

 \end{spacing}